byterubpay/byterub-site/_posts/2018-03-28-a-scheduled-protocol upgrade-is-planned for-April-6-2018-03-28.md

 # A call for community action

 It's in our best interest that the upcoming scheduled network upgrade transits as smoothly as possible.
 Therefore, it is imperative that we, as community, contact economically sensitive nodes (exchanges and services) and inform them about the new version, the upcoming scheduled network upgrade, and that they should run v0.12.0.0 to be sufficiently prepared.
-A list of exchanges that have integrated Monero can be found here:
+A list of exchanges that have integrated ByteRub can be found here:

 https://coinmarketcap.com/currencies/monero/#markets

-In addition, services that have integrated Monero are, for example, XMR.to, Evercoin, Shapeshift, and Changelly.
+In addition, services that have integrated ByteRub are, for example, XMR.to, Evercoin, Shapeshift, and Changelly.

 Lastly, if you have any questions or need any assistance with upgrading, please leave a comment in this thread and the community and I will help you out.